hmellin97/geometry-api-java/report.md

        * At the end add 1 to have the cyclomatic complexity metric
 2. Are the functions just complex, or also long?
     * Mathieu : The functions are complex and long.
 The one with CC 30 has 84 LOC and the function with CC 37 has 110 LOC
-    * My : The functions I choose is both complex and long.
+    * My : The functions I chose is both complex and long.
 The one with CC 22 has 106 LOC and the one with CC 16 has 43 LOC which is a lot less.
 The latter function contains a lot more loops (containing conditions) than the first one, which increases the cyclic complexity even though there are much fewer lines of code.
     * Julian :
     * Axel : `attributes_` has 34 LOC and `polygonTouchesPolygonImpl_` has 76 LOC (both have CC 16).
     * Henrik : `construct` has 81 LOC and `insertPath` has 67 LOC